bm-github/persona-analyser/README.md

    python persona-groq.py <reddit_username>
    ```

-4. **Interactive Mode**: Follow the prompts in the terminal to ask questions and analyze Reddit data interactively.
+4. **Interactive Mode**: Follow the prompts in the terminal to ask questions and analyse Reddit data interactively.